Skaggs School of Pharmacy and Pharmaceutical Sciences Professor

 - 20 years of experience in the discovery and application of natural products and their biosynthetic enzymes and genes.

-- Broad array of chemical, biochemical and genetic approaches to understanding and bioengineering the biosynthesis of natural product drugs.
+- Broad array of chemical, biochemical and genetic approaches to understanding and bioengineering the biosynthesis of natural product drugs and toxins.